genandlam/fmri-analysis/README.md

 You can clearly see that the first voxel axis represents the sagittal dimension (left ←→ right), the second voxel axis represents the coronal dimension (anterior ←→ posterior), and the third voxel axis represents the axial dimension (inferior ←→ superior).

 ![image](https://github.com/user-attachments/assets/a27fec85-7cc3-4229-9377-5733568deefc)

-The corresponding to the actual coordinate for in fmri

 # Generalized linear model (GLM) in fmri analysis
 Model the activation of voxels (with some minor additions) based on some design-matrix.